 There are many ways to approach SEO, but there are a handful of best practices to follow to help your business grow in local search results.
 Below is your local SEO guide for driving the best results.

 Optimize your Google Business Profile listing

-The first step you should take in optimizing for local SEO is creating or improving your GMB listing.
-Your GMB listing may show up in what Google calls the Local Pack — a group of about three business listings displayed on the first page of search engine results.
+The first step you should take in optimizing for local SEO is creating or improving your Google Business Profile listing.
+Your listing may show up in the local 3-pack — a group of about three business listings displayed on the first page of search engine results.

-These listings often receive the most impressions and clicks due to their preferred position on SERPs, and your business, too, can land one of these premium spots by optimizing your GMB.
+These listings often receive the most impressions and clicks due to their preferred position on SERPs, and your business can land one of these premium spots by optimizing your Google Business Profile.
 Ensure that your business hours, services, name, and contact information are all up to date.